Run an AI Model with Confluent Cloud

 The full endpoint URL is listed on the endpoint page.

-Sagemaker doesn’t use API keys.
-Instead, you must get your AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
-If you’re using temporary credentials, you need an AWS_SESSION_TOKEN, which you can get from the AWS access portal.
+To authenticate with Sagemaker, get your AWS access key (AWS_ACCESS_KEY_ID) and secret (AWS_SECRET_ACCESS_KEY).
+If you’re using temporary credentials, you need an AWS session token (AWS_SESSION_TOKEN), which you can get from the AWS access portal.
 If you use temporary credentials, the query may not work after the credentials expire.

-Sagemaker models don’t have standard input/output formats.
+Sagemaker models don’t have standard input or output formats.
 If you did not train the model yourself, there is no easy way to determine the expected inputs and outputs without testing the model or reading its documentation.

 You may also need to set the input_content_type and output_content_type parameters.